rodneygauna/astro-momments/README.md

 ## 🎮 Game Overview

-Navigate your tiny boat through peaceful waters, catching fish with your capture ring.
-The longer a fish stays within your ring, the closer you are to catching it!
-But be careful—fish can escape if they leave your radius, and your catching ability changes as you move.
+Navigate your tiny spaceship through the depths of space, collecting asteroids with your collection field.
+The longer an asteroid stays within your field, the closer you are to collecting it!
+But be careful—asteroids can escape if they leave your radius, and your collection ability changes as you move.

 ### Core Gameplay Loop

-1. **Fish** - Navigate your boat to catch swimming fish
+1. **Mine** - Navigate your spaceship to collect drifting asteroids
-2. **Earn** - Convert caught fish into currency
+2. **Earn** - Convert collected asteroids into currency
-3. **Upgrade** - Improve your boat's speed, radius, and capture abilities
+3. **Upgrade** - Improve your spaceship's speed, field radius, and collection abilities
-4. **Repeat** - Catch even more fish in the next round!
+4. **Repeat** - Collect even more asteroids in the next round!

 ## ✨ Features

-- **Dynamic Physics-Based Movement** - Realistic boat controls with momentum and turning penalties
+- **Dynamic Physics-Based Movement** - Realistic spaceship controls with momentum and turning penalties
-- **Capture Meter System** - Progressive fish catching with visual feedback
+- **Collection Meter System** - Progressive asteroid collection with visual feedback
-- **Smart Spawning** - Fish spawn dynamically with smooth ease-in animations
+- **Smart Spawning** - Asteroids spawn dynamically with smooth ease-in animations
-- **Upgrade System** - Enhance your boat's capabilities between rounds
+- **Upgrade System** - Enhance your spaceship's capabilities between rounds
-- **Circular Play Area** - Navigate within a contained aquatic zone
+- **Circular Play Area** - Navigate within a contained space sector
 - **Camera Follow** - Smooth camera tracking for optimal gameplay

 ## 🕹️ How to Play